j2doll/XMLDOMReader/README.md

 ## Purpose of Making

 - Created as a sub-library of my projects.
-- You can fix it in various ways.
-(See 'License and link' for more information.)
+- See 'License and link' for more information.

 ## License and link
 - XMLDOMReader is under dual license.
 You can choose between two licenses.